nguyensjsu/fa21-202-odin/README.md

 - Daniel Yeung
-    - Develoepd the command pattern to assign functionality to buttons and labels.
+    - Developed the command pattern to assign functionality to buttons and labels.